ferasMoh/Angular-CRUD-Frontend/README.md

-We divided the project into two parts ( admin part and user part ) admin part call it by this command ( ng serve admin ) Port : 3000  ,   Link : http://localhost:3000/ , user part call it by this command ( ng server user ) Port : 4000  ,   Link : http://localhost:4000/ .
+We divided the project into two parts ( admin part and user part ) admin part call it by this command ( ng serve admin ) Port : 3000  ,   Link : http://localhost:3000/ , user part call it by this command ( ng serve user ) Port : 4000  ,   Link : http://localhost:4000/ .

 ## Login